 That could mean getting a few extra books on the subject or perhaps downloading an app for your smartphone that you can use to learn the various muscle groups that are crucial for a personal trainer to know.

 Don’t forget to download the chapter reference sheet with excellent online sources to learn anatomy.

 The next critical part of your study resources is a study guide.

 These are extremely valuable.

-While some certification organizations provide study guides, there are also plenty available on the web.
+While some certification organizations provide study guides, plenty is available online.

 A study guide helps to condense the information you need to know and understand.

-In essence, it pulls out all the critical information that appears in the coursework and gives you an overview of the key concepts found therein.
+In essence, it pulls out all the critical information in the coursework and gives you an overview of the key concepts.